 Popular Traditional Markets in Seoul

-The Noryangjin Fisheries Wholesale Market is the nation's largest wholesale fish market and boasts a history of more than 80 years.
-Though the market is open and busy 24 hours a day, the already bustling marketplace really picks up around dawn when the fish auctions begin.
-The market is connected to Noryangjin Station (Seoul Subway Line 1 and 9) via a passageway.
+The Noryangjin Fisheries Wholesale Market is Korea's largest wholesale fish market that has a history of more than 80 years.
+Although the market is open and busy 24 hours a day, the bustling marketplace really picks up around dawn when the fish auctions begin.
+The market is conveniently connected to Noryangjin Station (Seoul Subway Line 1 and 9) via a passageway.
 Popular seafood sold at this market includes clam, shrimp, octopus, and crab.
 Another unique experience to enjoy at Noryangjin Fisheries Wholesale Market is having your purchased seafood cooked or prepared to eat at any of the restaurants located upstairs.

 Popular Traditional Markets Outside of Seoul

-- 【 Dak-galibi at Chuncheon Romantic Market 】
+- 【 Photo: Dakgalbi at Chuncheon Romantic Market 】

-Busan's Bupyeong Market is also known as Kkangtong (tin can) Market, is the first night market to have opened in Korea.
+Busan's Bupyeong Market, also known as the Kkangtong (tin can) Market, is the first night market to have opened in Korea.
 Bupyeong Market earned its funny nickname when it had a variety of imported canned goods from the U.S. during the Korean War.
 Although the market remains open during the day, it really comes alive at night with bustling visitors and lines of food vendors serving street foods from all over the world.
-Other attractions such as Jagalchi Market, Yongdusan Park and Bosu-dong Book Street are also located nearby, giving plenty of opportunity for visitors to explore the neighborhood.
+Other attractions such as Jagalchi Market, Yongdusan Park and Bosu-dong Book Street are also located nearby, allowing visitors to conveniently explore the neighborhood.